coder/backstage-plugins/plugins/backstage-plugin-devcontainers-react/README.md

 ### Standalone features

-- Custom hooks for reading your special dev container metadata tag inside your repo entities, and providing ready-made links to opening that repo in VS Code
+- Custom hooks for reading your special Dev Container metadata tag inside your repo entities, and providing ready-made links to opening that repo in VS Code

 ### When combined with the backend plugin